This article describes a feature specific to Nexus 2.8+ and newer. (NEXUS-6153)

 A Nexus Administrator user can specify additional jetty XML configuration files to load to form the final configuration.

-For the standard distribution bundle, these files can be specified using special properties located in
+For the standard distribution bundle, these files can be specified using the Java Service Wrapper properties prefixed with

 NEXUS_HOME/conf/jetty-*.xml can be specified as part of the